TeamLapen/Vampirism/README.md

 ## API
 Vampirism has an API you can use to add blood values to your mod's creatures or make them convertible and more.
+#### Setup Gradle build script
-You should be able to include it with the following in your build.gradle:
+You should be able to include it with the following in your `build.gradle`:
 ```gradle
 repositories {
     //Maven repo for Vampirism